Naotsun19B/GraphPrinter-Document/README.md

 ## History

+- (2024/04/24) v2.6
+  Added support for UE5.4
+  Copy to clipboard function now works on Mac and Linux

 - (2023/09/07) v2.5
+  Added support for UE5.3
   Plugin settings in editor preferences are now saved common to all projects
-  Added support for UE5.3

 - (2023/05/17) v2.4
   Added support for UE5.2